f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 When checking for updates (via _UpdateCheckMode_) this can be used to specify a regex which, if matched against the version name, causes that version to be ignored.
-For example, ’beta’ could be specified to ignore version names that include that text.
+For example, 'beta' could be specified to ignore version names that include that text.

 Only Available with _UpdateCheckMode_ `HTTP`.